The Road Ahead for Payments: Yellow Bricks, or Leaking Digits?

 But, the column continues, “given the amazingly poor data security that large retailers like Target, Home Depot, and others have demonstrated, you might see where this could be a problem.
 In fact, it’s already problem.
 CurrentC has already lost data to malicious attackers.”

-Such breaches and “failures cause financial harm and distress to millions of people every year, yet they are still not being dealt with at any level that might cause some change in the industry,” the piece says, concluding that “these events need to be handled at a legislative level, but will unfortunately take more time and more data loss events.
+Such breaches and failures inflict financial harm and distress on millions of people annually.
+However, they continue to go unaddressed at a level capable of instigating industry change.
+The article concludes that addressing these events on a legislative level is imperative, but regrettably, this process will require additional time and more data loss incidents.
 In the meantime, these same retailers want us to trust them with direct access to our bank accounts and other financial instruments.

 “To state it plainly, the same companies that have suffered massive breaches of customer credit card data due to their lax security practices now want even more of our sensitive data, and to provide even more avenues for fraud and identity theft. “